golemfactory/golem-docs/src/markdoc/partials/troubleshooting/requestor/yagna-cors-parameter-not-found.md

 {% troubleshooting %}

-## Error: Found argument '--api-allow-origin' which wasn't expected, or isn't valid in this context.
+## Found argument '--api-allow-origin' which wasn't expected, or isn't valid in this context.

 {% problem /%}